C7N-Ops/CodePizza/README.md

 ---

-## 🤌 Code Pizza Philosophy
+## 🤌 CodePizza Philosophy
-At Code Pizza, we believe:
+At CodePizza, we believe:

 🍕 Bugs are toppings

 💻 Forks are optional

-🧠 Stack traces are seasoning

 🚀 Every project is a little undercooked by design

 Pull up a chair.
 Take a slice.
 Write some gloriously flawed code.

-**Welcome to the Pizza Party.**
+**Made with 🧀, 🍕 and ❤️.
+Welcome to the Pizza Party**